Code-Institute-Submissions/CobraKai/README.md

 As a new customer:
 1. I want to read information on the type of karate learnt as this company
 2. I want to see photographs to give me an idea of what to expect within the premises
-3. I want to be able to see a timetable with classes and timetables
+3. I want to be able to see a timetable with classes and times.
 4. I want a form which is easy to use where i can sign up for lessons
 5. I want to be able to return to the homepage quickly and easily
 6. I need to have a contact telephone number and address